 FYI: Please note that for us, the most important part of an adoption is finding the right dog for the right person but we very much hope that people consider first, either our oldies or those who would be put down on other farms for medical reasons.
 These dogs would make strong companion pets and would, I believe, have a better life if they could retire to a sofa.

 All of the dogs that we consider to be suitable for adoption have spent time indoors and are either completely or nearly 100% house trained.
-All are open and friendly towards people, although those in the 'special needs' section need experienced owners for various reasons.
+All are open and friendly towards people except dogs in the 'shy' section who have been rescued.

 Click on the name of the dog you are interested in, to find out more detailed information about them.
 The dogs are listed in priority adoption order within each category.